 Pricing and tariffs are other areas where shared hosting paces ahead of dedicated hosting.
-As a given, since a shared hosting plan has multiple clients sharing the same server, the prices are bound to be lower.
-It is the ideal choice for beginner businesses or smaller organizations with fewer users to collaborate.
+Since a shared hosting plan has multiple clients using the same server, the prices are bound to be lower.
+It is the ideal choice for startups and small accounting firms with fewer customers.
 With it’s attractive and more economically viable pricing, shared hosting is what most businesses with a smaller budget go for.
-Dedicated hosting surely loses a few points in this comparison, as dedicated hosting plans are relatively more expensive.
-But, what dedicated hosting loses in price point, it makes up for in the added security aspect.

 Scalability and Flexibility

 When it comes to scalability and flexibility, dedicated hosting triumphs over shared hosting.
 Dedicated hosting plans are really flexible and scalable.
 They can be adjusted easily according to traffic influx, storage space requirement, user capacity, and several software hosted.
 Now, we wouldn’t exactly say that shared hosting plans are non-scalable, but they sure do fall behind in this aspect.